paglalayag/paglalayag.github.io/_posts/2026-02-22-graials_epstein_list.md

 I'm hearing all of those names for the first time.
 I'm also very disconnected from all of this and have no way of `verifying` any of it.

-After going through all the emails, removing duplicates and `other Ed's`, I finally ended up with 120 emails of interest (including some interesting sidenotes).
+After going through all the emails, removing duplicates (except duplicates of `Shadow Commission` email) and `other Ed's`, I finally ended up 111 emails of interest (including some interesting sidenotes).
 Most of them are from 2012 and 2013.
+This is made up of:
+ - 56 emails from Edward
+ - 17 emails to Edward
+ - 7 emails mentioning Edward

 This has all been compiled by me.
 I present some impressions but am making no attempt to accuse anyone of criminality.
 This article does discuss at least one actor who has been found guilty, convicted and pardoned.